Tim Bowen bears the burden of explaining the collocates of this interesting word. Just dont bear a grudge against him.

-The recent sharp increases in the price of oil have led to a number of gloomy headlines around the world.
-According to various news sources, airlines will have to bear the costs of the price rise, while the poor old consumer will have to bear the burden of rising petrol prices.
+Sharp increases in the price of oil often lead to a number of gloomy headlines around the world.
+Airlines have to bear the costs of the price rise, while the poor old consumer has to bear the burden of rising petrol prices.
 Small businesses, we are told, will bear the brunt of a strike by oil tanker drivers.
 This last expression means 'to feel the full impact of something' and is virtually the only everyday use of the word brunt (it can also follow the verbs take and carry).
-The effects of an oil price that is expected to reach 200 dollars a barrel don't bear thinking about (are too awful to contemplate), while the general public will no doubt bear a grudge against the government for its handling of the situation (have an unfriendly attitude towards it because of what it has done).
+The effects of an oil price rise often don't bear thinking about (are too awful to contemplate), while the general public will no doubt bear a grudge against the government for its handling of the situation (have an unfriendly attitude towards it because of what it has done).

-The current situation bears a strong resemblance to (is very similar to) the situation in the 1970s when oil prices rose sharply.
+This situation also bears a strong resemblance to (is very similar to) the situation in the 1970s when oil prices rose sharply.
 The economies of many countries bore the scars (continued to feel the effects) of that crisis for many years.
 You have to bear in mind (remember), however, that these things go in cycles.
-It also appears that efforts to find alternative sources of energy to power vehicles are beginning to bear fruit (to produce positive results).
-The recent launch of Honda's hydrogen-powered car bears witness to this (is evidence of this).
+It appears that efforts to find alternative sources of energy to power vehicles bear fruit (to produce positive results) because of this.
+For example, the launch of Honda's hydrogen-powered car bears witness to this (is evidence of this).